-While our physical clothing differs greatly from person to person and reflects the unique aspects of an individual’s personality, every Christian is called to put on the same “outfit,” if you will, based on the new life Christ won for them.
+While our physical clothing differs greatly from person to person and reflects the unique aspects of an individual’s personality, every Christian is called to have the same “fit” based on the new life Christ won for them.
 In fact, this clothing Paul talks about has tremendous impact on the quality of our relationships.

-Paul begins Colossians 3 by telling those who have new life in Christ, which he detailed in previous chapters of the book, to focus on the “realities of Heaven.”
+Paul begins Colossians 3 by telling those who have new life in Christ, which he detailed in previous chapters, to focus on the “realities of Heaven.”
 He follows this exhortation with instructions for cultivating relationships.
-The rest of the chapter, as well much of the next one, details what we are to take off and what we are to put on as we clothe ourselves in our new lives, and those activities center around getting rid of selfish desires and adding in ones that cultivate Godly relationships.
+The rest of the chapter, as well much of the next, details what we are to take off and what we are to put on as we clothe ourselves in our new lives.
+Those activities center around getting rid of selfish desires and adding in ones that cultivate Godly relationships.

 While Paul provides a list of specific old nature habits (Colossians 3:5-9), the main point involves getting rid of a focus on self.
 Since the old self died when we gained new life in Christ, the old habits need to go as well.
 Sure, you could check to see if your personal habits are in the examples Paul gives, but the point really involves getting rid of selfishness and focusing on the habits of our new natures.

 While the habits of our old nature produce only evil and decay, the habits of the new nature renew daily as we focus on Christ and not on a set of rules or requirements (Colossians 3:10-4:1).
 The focus of our new natures is to be on others and on building relationships.
-This does not mean forgetting yourself completely; after all, Jesus said to love others AS yourself, not INSTEAD of yourself, a point focused on in a future post.
+This does not mean forgetting yourself completely; after all, Jesus said to love others as yourself, not instead of yourself (Matthew 22:37-40).

 Free to Be New

-But sometimes, often actually, old habits just seem too hard, even impossible, to overcome let alone eradicate altogether.
-And on our own, shedding them truly is impossible.
-But under the new nature, we are not bound by the flesh and its desires because we are led by the Holy Spirit (Colossians 1:9-12).
+Sometimes, often actually, old habits just seem too hard, even impossible, to overcome let alone eradicate altogether.
+On our own, shedding them truly is impossible.
+Under the new nature, though, we are not bound by the flesh and its desires because we are led by the Holy Spirit (Colossians 1:9-12).
 This is why Tongue Taming is possible, and this is why cultivating Godly relationships is also possible.

-Plus, if we focus on what we are to put on in our new natures, the old habits won’t have room to even exist let alone operate within us.
+If we focus on what we are to put on in our new natures, the old habits won’t have room to even exist let alone operate within us.
 As we focus on clothing our new natures, we’ll find that we don’t even want that old stuff anymore.
-Just look at the new nature clothing:

 Then there’s the activity of the new nature to add on, sort of the outerwear on top of the main outfit.